CURRENT OFFERS - Click Here

 How do you stop Red Spider Mite?

-In the early summer /in warm light conditions it is a good idea to inspect vulnerable plants every week and deal with the first signs of mite infestation immediately.
+Depending on your growing conditions, it is a good idea to inspect vulnerable plants every week and deal with the first signs of mite infestation immediately.
 Where possible, remove infested leaves, buds and stems because this will initially reduce numbers.
 If there is any part of the plant which is covered in cobwebs then regrettably it will need to be sacrificed as it will not recover.
-Spider mites prefer dry environments, so spraying the infested areas of a plant with water and damping the greenhouse floor areas will raise the humidity and hopefully slow the infestation rate.
+Spider mites prefer hot dry environments, so spraying the infested areas of a plant with cold water and, in greenhouses, damping the floor areas will raise the humidity and hopefully slow the infestation rate.

 When the infestation becomes advanced, fine webbing appears on new growth.
 Spider mites are arachnids (spiders) and can spin very extensive fine webs.
 The webbing acts to shield the colony like a blanket, and it also provides a series of ladders or netting which allow the mites to crawl from stem to stem.
 Where webbing is widespread the leaves will typically turn brown and drop off because of the extent of the cell damage.